-Content Warning: roadkill (nothing graphic but maybe don’t be eating and reading?
+Content Warning: mention of roadkill (maybe don’t be eating and reading?
 Actually don’t eat and read anyway you are getting food all over your keyboard and/or mobile device.
 Do you at least have wetnaps on hand?
 Honestly.)

 I had a whole long post planned out for this week about the frustration of being stuck in limbo; but I’ll save that for another week because today was A Day.